Obaino85/AIRPORT-DATA-ANALYSIS/README.md

 # AIRPORT-DATA-ANALYSIS
 This airport analysis provides a comprehensive examination of airport operations, passenger trends, flight data, and key performance indicators (KPIs).
-The process includes series of stages, including, data processing, data cleaning ,descriptive statistic and visualization.
+The process includes series of stages, which are data processing, data cleaning ,descriptive statistic and visualization.